-Dissertation Project: Mortal Democracy: Confronting Death in Political Life
+Manuscript Project: Mortal Democracy: Confronting Death in Political Life

-My dissertation, “Mortal Democracy: Confronting Death in Political Life,” elaborates several different political accounts of death as a part of political life.
+Based on my dissertation research, “Mortal Democracy: Confronting Death in Politics,” elaborates several different political accounts of death as a part of political life.
 Within liberal thought more generally, there is also a sense that death’s meaning should be kept strictly private, ‘quarantined’ from political life; either from a desire to separate deeply felt convictions from the application of state power, or from the belief that the instrumental bargaining of politics should not enter into the valuation of life and death.
 Yet whether we are comfortable with the idea or not, attitudes about death form a powerful part of how individuals engage in political relationships, and understand the broader meaning of their political practices.
 I therefore argue that a more textured, nuanced political vocabulary of death could allow us to be more attentive to our political capacities in conditions of extreme vulnerability, and better enabled to resist dangerous political dynamics we might otherwise overlook.
 My dissertation thus challenges a tendency in recent political theory to treat the experience of mortality as grounds for a broad, pre-political ethic, or a transcendent, post-political humanism.

 Through a dialogue between ancient and modern sources, Mortal Democracy develops three accounts of death drawn from the work of Friedrich Nietzsche, Max Weber, and Hannah Arendt.
 I read each alongside an interlocutor from ancient Greek literature or political thought—Homer, Thucydides, and Aristotle, respectively.
 Through these conversations I demonstrate that how we think about death radically shapes how we imagine and perform the relationships that constitute political life.
 I ultimately argue that death’s plural and contested meanings need not be quarantined from public life, but rather the polity should inoculate against death’s excesses through a deliberately inclusive, open-ended accommodation of death developed through a critical reading of Plato’s Apology.
 The aporetic statement of “mortal ignorance” at the heart of Socrates defense, I argue, provides a critical vantage point from which we might acknowledge death’s plural, contested place as a part of political life.
 Doing so, we stand to more fully recognize those distinct political capacities and responsibilities that we have in conditions of existential vulnerability.
 We also gain powerful tools for resisting those extremist and violent politics which have traditionally leveraged death’s meaning for political ends, and which pose an increasing threat to democratic political practices in our contemporary world.